Guerriero (song)

-Guerriero ("Warrior") is a song recorded by Italian singer-songwriter Marco Mengoni for his album Parole in circolo.
-The track, written by Marco Mengoni and Fortunato Zampaglione, was produced by Michele Canova.
+Guerriero ("Warrior") is a song co-written and recorded by Italian singer Marco Mengoni.
+It was released on 21 November 2014 as the lead single from his third studio album Parole in circolo.

+The song was written by Marco Mengoni with co-writing contribution by Fortunato Zampaglione and produced by Michele Canova.

-After being released in November 2014 as the lead single from Mengoni's third studio album, Parole in circolo, it peaked at number one on the Italian FIMI Top Digital Downloads charts and it was certified four times platinum for domestic downloads exceeding 200,000 units.
+It peaked at number one on the Italian FIMI Top Digital Downloads charts and it was certified four times platinum for domestic downloads exceeding 200,000 units.

 Music video

 The music video for the song was directed by Cosimo Alemà and was shot in Trentino in collaboration with Trentino Film Commission, Trentino Sviluppo and the municipality of Trento.
 The video stars Matteo Valentini, along with Marco Mengoni.